Decoding 3/4: Fractions, Decimals, Percentages, and Real-World Applications

 Q: How do I convert 3/4 to a mixed number?

 A: A mixed number combines a whole number and a proper fraction.
 Since 3/4 is already a proper fraction (numerator is less than denominator), it cannot be converted into a mixed number.
-However, if we had a fraction like 7/4, we would divide 7 by 4, resulting in 1 with a remainder of 3.
+That said, if we had a fraction like 7/4, we would divide 7 by 4, resulting in 1 with a remainder of 3.
 This would be expressed as the mixed number 1 3/4.

 -